stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 ![disable interactive vs cose](../../static/img/disable-interactives.png)

-And our code block will now display its output exactly as in the previous guide:
+Our code block will now display its output exactly as below:

 ## Frontmatter

-[Frontmatter](https://jekyllrb.com/docs/front-matter/) is common occurrence in markdown documents.
+[Frontmatter](https://jekyllrb.com/docs/front-matter/) is a common occurrence in markdown documents.
 At the moment Runme won’t break your frontmatter, but we also haven’t yet implemented an interface for managing or editing it from within the notebook.
 Stay tuned!

 ## Runme Settings for VS Code